vhcd/vhcd.github.io/_posts/2022-10-03-streamdeck.md

 ---
 I'm always on the lookout for new and often out of place tools that could find their role in our research workflows.
 One example is [Veyon](https://veyon.io/): built for classroom computers management, it also happens to be perfect for managing [nDisplay clusters](/whats-new-2021-11/#automation), at the core of our simulators.
 [StreamDeck][sd] are a recent addition to our fleet, and today we'll discuss all the use cases in which those will greatly help.

+Disclaimer: we're not sponsored by StreamDeck's [elgato](https://www.elgato.com/en) in any way, we just really like the product and think others might too.

 # *Stream-*What now ?

 ![streamdeck.jpg]({{site.baseurl}}/images/streamdeck.jpg)